 - Campus Tradition Event

-All first-year freshmen/transfer students should be encouraged to complete the New Student Engagement Experience (see 4. above.)
+- All first-year freshmen/transfer students should be encouraged to complete the New Student Engagement Experience.

-All students should be encouraged to plan early for how they intend to earn points to meet their requirement.
-Many students will meet the requirement with coursework; others will need to explore experience or service opportunities to earn points.
+- All students should be encouraged to plan early for how they intend to earn points to meet their requirements.
+Students will meet the requirement through a combination of coursework, experiences, service opportunities and by completing an Enhanced Career Experience.

 Submitting a new course or experience for review by the Engaged Learning Committee